Switzerland's PPI Hits 0.00% YoY in May 2026, May 15, 2026 09:30 CET banner image

 Looking Ahead

-The May 2026 PPI reading of 0.00% YoY sets a critical precedent for the coming months and will be a key data point for analysts tracking Switzerland's economic trajectory.
-For the next release, the June 2026 PPI, market participants will be closely watching for any signs of a rebound in producer prices.
-A continued flat or negative trend would solidify the disinflationary narrative, while an unexpected uptick could signal a shift in underlying cost pressures.
+The May 2026 PPI reading of 0.00% YoY sets a crucial benchmark for future inflation expectations in Switzerland.
+For the next release, traders and analysts will be closely watching for any signs of a rebound in producer prices.
+A continued flat or negative trend would solidify the disinflationary narrative, further entrenching expectations for a dovish SNB.
+Conversely, an unexpected uptick, however modest, could spark speculation about a potential shift in the SNB's outlook, though this seems less likely given the current data.

 Track This Release